 Develop marketing materials, in collaboration with Department and partners/stakeholders, to align with guidelines in Communications Plan by October 31, 2026.

-Monitor success of marketing campaigns using new materials and make adjustments to marketing material as needed by October 31, 2027.
+Develop additional marketing and educational materials a minimum of 4 times as determined by Department and partners to meet public health campaign needs from November 1, 2026 to October 31, 2027.

 Deliverables: Provider must complete or submit the following deliverables in the time and manner specified:

-Project timeline that includes phases for Communication Plan development.
+Develop a project timeline that includes phases for Communication Plan development within the first 30 from the execution of the contract.

-Submit minutes and a clearly defined list of objectives, goals and expectations for Communications Plan as collected during initial stakeholder/partner meeting.
+Conduct initial stakeholder/partner meeting and submit minutes and a clearly defined list of objectives, goals and expectations for Communications Plan..

-Meeting agenda and minutes for each meeting held during entire project/contract period.
+Conduct meetings with Department and stakeholder/partner and submit meeting agenda and minutes for each meeting held during entire project/contract period.
 Meetings should be held at a minimum of quarterly (every 3 months).

-Creation of survey/assessment that allows Provider and Department to gather information on how residents of Hillsborough County communities prefer to receive communication/information.
+Creation of survey/assessment that allows Provider and Department to gather information on how residents of Hillsborough County communities prefer to receive communication/information by end of first term.

-Obtain completed communication surveys/assessments from minimum of 1000 residents of Hillsborough County, Florida.
+Obtain completed communication surveys/assessments from minimum of 1000 residents of Hillsborough County, Florida, by April 30, 2025.

-Data analysis report for communication surveys/assessments and focus groups completed.
+Obtain information from 10 focus groups on how residents prefer to receive communication and on what public health topics they want to receive information by April 30, 2025.

-Data report or spreadsheet with analysis of information collected from focus groups.
+Create a data report or spreadsheet with analysis of information collected from surveys/assessments and focus groups by _October 31, 2025_______.

-Provide Department with data report/spreadsheet containing information on communication approaches that have been successful for community partners.
+Provide Department with data report/spreadsheet containing information on communication strategies that have been successful for community partners by October 31, 2024. ________.

-Communications Plan that identifies the health and wellness messages we need to promote to the public, to whom we are targeting those messages, and on which channels and platforms.
+Create Communications Plan that identifies the health and wellness messages we need to promote to the public, to whom we are targeting those messages, and on which channels and platforms by April 30, 2026__________.

-Communication and marketing materials are developed in collaboration with the Department and community partners that meet cultural and linguistic needs of the public to help increase trust of the information the Department is providing to individuals in Hillsborough County.
+Develop communication and marketing materials based on the input and feedback of the Department and community partners that meet cultural and linguistic needs of the public to help increase trust of the information the Department is providing to individuals in Hillsborough County by October 31, 2026__________.

-Department and partners see an increase by Hillsborough residents in program usage, website traffic, or user behavior.

-Marketing materials are updated as needed based on marketing campaign success and increase of program usage
+Marketing materials are created or updated a minimum of four times - based on Department and partner needs for public health campaigns from November 1, 2026 to October 31, 2027.

 Performance Measures: Deliverables must be met at the following minimum level of performance: